rockwillck/SmilesDB/paper/paper.md

    , "JSON"]
 ```

-This simple integration brings all of SmilesDB into WolframLanguage, and output can be formatted like in /autoref{fig:wolframOutput}.
+This simple integration brings all of SmilesDB into WolframLanguage, and output can be formatted like in a
+\autoref{fig:wolframOutput}.

 ![Formatted output from `getShortest[3]`. \label{fig:wolframOutput}](short3.jpg)